tawesoft/morph/doc/deep-copy-equals-without-reflection.md

 an orderer expression can be written for any two inputs, regardless of what name they are given in the function signature.

-## Generating a "deep ordering" function.
+## Generating a custom "deeply ordering" function

 For example, let's revisit `Tree`: